hmd101/plenoptic/CONTRIBUTING.md

-Similar to adding new [test scripts](#adding-tests), you don't need to explicitly add new tutorials to `ci.yml` to be tested: as long as your notebook is in the `examples/` directory and has an `ipynb` extension, our github actions will automatically find it and test it.
+Similar to adding new [test scripts](#adding-tests), you don't need to explicitly add new tutorials to `ci.yml` to be tested: as long as your notebook is in the `examples/` directory and has an `ipynb` extension, our Github actions will automatically find it and test it.

 If your notebook needs additional files to run, you should add a [conditional